A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: General higher-order majorization-minimization algorithms

-In what follows, we study the following general optimization problem:
+In what follows, we study the following general nonsmooth optimization problem:

-where $f: \Eb \rightarrow \bar{\mathbb{R}}$ is a proper lower semicontinuous (non)convex function and $\text{dom} f $ is a nonempty closed convex set.
-We assume that a solution $x^*$ exists for problem \eqref{eq:optpb}, hence the optimal value is finite and $f$ is bounded from below by some $f^* > -\infty$.
+where $f: \Eb \rightarrow \bar{\mathbb{R}}$ is a proper (possibly nonconvex) lower semicontinuous (lsc) function defined over its domain $\text{dom} f $ and $\mathcal{X} \subseteq \text{dom} f$ is a closed convex set having nonempty relative interior (this condition ensures validity of the calculus rules for subdifferentiability of the function $f + \mathbf{1}_{\mathcal{X}}$).
+Since $f$ is extended valued, it allows the inclusion of other constraints in addition to $x \in \mathcal{X}$.
+We assume that a solution $x^* \in \mathcal{X} $ exists for problem \eqref{eq:optpb}, hence the optimal value is finite and $f$ is bounded from below by some $f^* > -\infty$.
 In the convex case we consider $f^* = f(x^*)$ (the optimal value).
+Throughout the paper we assume that $f$ admits directional derivatives and the limiting subdifferential is nonempty at any point in $\mathcal{X}$, respectively.
+Then, at a regular point of (local) minimum $x^* \in \mathcal{X} $, the first-order necessary optimality conditions for \eqref{eq:optpb} can be written as follows \cite{Roc:70}[Theorem 8.15]:

+Moreover, when $\text{dom} \, f =\mathcal{X} = \Eb$ these conditions are equivalent to $0 \in \partial f(x^*)$.
+When $f$ is convex function, the conditions \eqref{eq:optcond} are also sufficient for $x^*$ to be a global minimum of function $f$ over the convex set $\mathcal{X}$.
+The first-order optimality conditions \eqref{eq:optcond} are convenient for defining an approximate solution to problem \eqref{eq:optpb}.
+A point $\hat x \in \mathcal{X}$ satisfies the first-order optimality conditions of (local) minimum of function $f$ over the convex set $\mathcal{X}$ with accuracy $\epsilon$ if:

-Since $f$ is extended valued, it allows the inclusion of constraints.
-Note that even in this general context the Fermat's rule remains unchanged, that is $x^* \in \text{dom} f $ is a (local) minimum of $f$, then $0 \in \partial f(x^*)$ the (limiting) subdifferential of $f$ at $x^*$ \cite{Roc:70}.
-Moreover, in our convergence analysis below we assume that the sublevel set $\mathcal{L}_f(x_0)$ is bounded.
+In our convergence analysis below we assume that the sublevel set $\mathcal{L}_f(x_0)$ is bounded.
 Then, there exists $R > 0$ such that:

 These basic assumptions are standard in the literature, see e.g., \cite{CarGou:11, cartis:2020, Nes:19, BriGar:17, NesPol:06}.
 The main approach we adopt in solving the optimization problem \eqref{eq:optpb} is to use a class of functions that approximates well the objective function $f$ but are easier to minimize.
 We call this class \textit{higher-order surrogate} functions.
-The main properties of our surrogate function are defined next:
+The main properties of our higher-order surrogate function are described next: